pschaeflein/BlogArticles/Funko/article2.md

 This article is the sequel to [Swooping into SharePoint Site Designs](article1.md), in which I related my experience working behind the scenes on the world's first SharePoint reality show!
 This time I'll explain [the code](https://github.com/SharePoint/sp-dev-site-scripts/tree/master/samples/site-azure-function) so you can build similar solutions if you so desire.

 The sample shows how to build a site design and script for a simple department site, as created in the [SharePoint Swoop video](https://techcommunity.microsoft.com/t5/Microsoft-SharePoint-Blog/SharePoint-Swoop-the-intranet-makeover-show/ba-p/186892).
-A team of experts worked with [Funko Toys](https://www.funko.com/) to redesign their Intranet site in just three days.
-This site design was developed behind the scenes to provide a template for Funko's department sites.
+A team of experts worked to redesign an Intranet site in just three days.
+This site design was developed behind the scenes to provide a template for all the company's department sites.

 The sample shows how to: